Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 High-end fine dining options are restricted particularally in Mianzhu.
 International cuisine options are very limited.
 Some hotels might offer basic Western breakfast items.

-Sell fresh produce, meats, and spices.
+Sell fresh produce, meats, plus herbs.
 These markets offer a lively atmosphere and a glimpse into local daily life.

-Find cooked food stalls in or around near these markets.
+Find cooked food stalls inside or near these markets.

 Can be challenging; ask for 'su cai' (素菜) or 'bu yao rou' (不要肉).